alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 Average score is around 4.5,
 while in 2015 it was 3.5.
 Therefore we have improved a lot!

+We opened a Call for Proposals, and it has been an essential tool for attracting speakers.
+We also had an advisory committee that helped us select the best talks, for the main and international tracks.
+But a large part of our mission is to attract new talent.
+So we hand-picked many of the talks that would have been discarded otherwise, mostly from speakers with less experience;
+and did a "Rising Stars" track with it.
+Was it a success?
+Well, here are the average scores for each track:

+* Main track: 4.45.
+* International track: 4.3.
+* Rising stars: 4.45.
+* Workshops: 4.9.

 ### Code Of Conduct